 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Make use of one or more programming guidelines, which (a) prohibit t unspecified or undefined behaviours, and (b) can be enforced by static analysis.
+Make use of one or more programming guidelines, which (a) prohibit unspecified or undefined behaviours, and (b) can be enforced by static analysis.
 (See JSF AV and MISRA rules in this clause)

 Keep expressions simple.
 Complicated code is prone to error and difficult to maintain.